BillCheng9/Steampunk-Game/use-cases/execute-combat.md

 Charges long attack: Strong enemies and bosses may be able to contribute charge towards a large attack that will be more powerful
 Stat increase: Enemies may increase a specific stat for the rest of combat
 ## Combat End: Victory, Defeat
-Victory: If the enemy's armor reaches 0, victory dialogue and gears gain
+Victory: If the enemy's health reaches 0, victory dialogue and gain gears
-Defeat: If player's armor reaches 0, defeat dialogue and gears loss.
+Defeat: If player's health reaches 0, defeat dialogue and lose gears.
 Possible screen blackout.

 ```plantuml
 <style>